patrickajoseph/zephyr-custom-soc/README.md

 Once steps [1] - [4] are done, run the following command as check if the created board is getting recogonised.

 <img width="1477" height="87" alt="image" src="https://github.com/user-attachments/assets/3632a0aa-f529-4bac-84d2-c5970f951f44" />

+[6] Understanding how drivers work in Zephyr

+There are 2 basic requirements for a driver to be recogonized by the zephyr build system:
+1. A driver DTS binding file defined under ${ZEPHYR_BASE}/dts/bindings/<driver_name>.
+2. A C source file with "#define DT_DRV_COMPAT <compatible>" where <compatible> is the compatible name defined in the driver's device tree binding yaml file.
+The driver has to be placed under ${ZEPHYR_BASE}/zephyr/drivers/<driver_name>/<driver_name>_<soc_name>.c
+   For example for uart driver there should be a DTS binding yaml file ${ZEPHYR_BASE}/dts/bindings/cmcu/uart/cmcu,cmcu-uart.yaml.
+Then create a driver source file under ${ZEPHYR_BASE}/drivers/serial/uart_cmcu.c.
+The first line of the source file must be #define DT_DRV_COMPAT cmcu_cmcu_uart